 Making Sense is made possible in part from donations by our readers.
-Second Sense thanks Horizons for the Blind for the braille transcriptions of Making Sense.

 These articles are not an endorsement by Second Sense.
 Editor: Kathy Austin

 Navigation tips: Screen reader users can use the quick key letter “H” to navigate article by article.
 You can also use your screen readers’ headings list keystroke for a list of article topics.

 Teaming Up with Team Viewer

 How to Get the Assistive Technology You Need

 National Federation of the Blind of Illinois Scholarships

 National Homework Hotline for Students with Vision Loss